-Volume: To increase or decrease headphone volume, turn the knobs located next to the SRCE or PROG buttons.
-The left knob controls the left headphones and the right knob controls the right headphones.
+Volume: Turn this knob to increase or to decrease the volume of the wired headphones.
+The left knob controls the left wired headphones and the right knob controls the right wired headphones.

 SRCE (Source): Press this button to switch between the radio FM, AM, or XMTM (if equipped), CD, and if the vehicle has these features, DVD, front auxiliary, and rear auxiliary.